 Position margin = 200 * 0.001 * 12,000 / 3 = 800 USDT;

-6. Leverage switching may fail due to problems like non-trading status, insufficient margin, network problems, or system problems.
+6. Leverage switch may fail due to problems like non-trading status, insufficient margin, network problems, or system problems.

-The positions a user hold will be merged if they are of the same swaps and in the same direction and the same mode.
-There can only be a maximum of 2 positions for swaps that only support isolated margin mode; and a maximum of 4 positions for swaps that support both isolated and cross margin modes.
+Positions a user hold will be merged if they are of the same contract type, of the same trading pair, in the same direction and under the same mode.
+There can be no more than 2 positions for a trading pair of the same contract type supporting only isolated margin mode; and a maximum of 12 positions for a contract type supporting both isolated and cross margin modes.

-- When closing a position, the cost is calculated by using moving average method.
-That is to say, the system will not distinguish which one is the opening price.
-It uses average position price as the cost price to calculate PnL when closing the positions.
+2. When closing a position, the system uses the moving average method to calculate the cost.
+That is to say, the system will not distinguish with which position or at which open price is used to close, it will use the position price as the cost price to calculate PnL instead.

-Huobi USDT-Margined Swaps limits the position quantity and the order quantity of a single transaction for opening and closing positions to prevent market from manipulation.
+Huobi USDT-margined contracts limits individual user’s position amount and the order amount for a single position-opening/closing order, so as to prevent market from abnormal manipulation.

 [The above data and indicator contents may be adjusted in real time according to market conditions, and the adjustments will be made without further notice.]

-If the position quantity or order quantity is too large, and the platform confirms that it may pose a risk to the system and other users, the platform has the right to require the users to control risk by measures including but not limited to cancelling orders and closing positions.
-The platform also has the right to control risks by limiting the position quantity and the order quantity, cancelling orders or liquidation.
+② If the position or order amount too large, with the platform confirming the possibility of leading a strong risk to the system and other users, the platform has the right to require users to take risk controlling measures including but not limited to cancelling orders and closing positions.
+In addition, the platform has the right to control risks by limiting positions and order amount, cancelling orders or liquidation, etc.